AlexWoodblock/WindowAlert/README.md

 ## License

-WindowAlert is available under the MIT license.
+WindowAlert is available under the Apache 2.0 license.
 See the LICENSE file for more info.